 Leoforos Vasilissis Sofias 22, Athina 106 75, Greece

 One of the most important collections of Byzantine art in the world, this haunting museum contains over 30,000 artifacts from the 3rd to the 20th century.
 Ethereal icons, frescoes and mosaics, exquisitely carved tombstones and embroidered...

 Neofitou Douka 4, Athina 106 74, Greece

-This museum is small but perfectly formed, just like the enigmatic marble figurines that are the centerpiece of its collection.
-Their stark yet sensual forms inspired modern artists like Picasso and Modigliani.
-On the top floor, a virtual tour of...
+This museum is small but perfectly formed, just like the enigmatic marble figurines from the early Bronze Age that are the centerpiece of its collection.
+Their stark yet sensual forms inspired modern artists like Picasso, Cy Twombly, and Ai Wei...

 Koumpari 1, Athina 106 74, Greece

-An extraordinary repository of Greek culture through the ages, this eclectic museum has something for everyone: Bronze Age jewelry, Byzantine icons, traditional folk costumes, Lord Byron's pistols, Cavafy’s poems and 20th-century paintings.
-The...
+An extraordinary repository of Greek culture through the ages, this eclectic museum has something for everyone: Bronze Age jewelry, Byzantine icons, traditional folk costumes, Lord Byron's pistols, Cavafy’s poems, and 20th-century paintings....